Karim Ansarifard: Olympiacos

 On 13 January 2017, Ansarifard signed a 3.5-year contract with Greek giants Olympiacos for a transfer fee of €400,000, Panionios held a 10% sell-on clause.
 He was assigned the number 17.
 On 24 January 2017, he made his first appearance for the club in a Greek Cup 1–1 away draw against Aris, scoring his first goal to equalise the game.

 Ansarifard made his league debut on 11 February 2017 in a 2–0 win against AEL, coming on as a late second-half substitute.
 On 23 February 2017, Karim scored a brace in his second Europa League game against Osmanlıspor.
 With Karim's goals Olympiacos advanced to the Round of 16 for the first time since 2012.
 Karim won the UEFA Europa League Player of the week due to his performance against Osmanlıspor.

 Ansarifard scored his first league goal for Olympiacos on 12 March 2017 in a 2–0 victory against Atromitos.
-On 19 August 2017, on the first match day of the Greece Super League Ansarifard scored and assisted a goal in his team's 4–1 victory.
+On 19 August 2017, on the first match day of the Super League, Ansarifard scored and assisted a goal in his team's 4–1 victory.
 After helping the Greek giants to a league title, he was unexpectedly left off the UEFA Champions League squad by new manager Besnik Hasi, who put the forward up for sale.
 On 14 October 2017, he scored a brace against his old club, in an Olympiacos 4–3 away win.
 On 2 December 2017, he scored a brace sealing a 3–1 home win against Apollon Smyrnis.

-On 9 December 2017, he bagged a goal and giving an assist to Kostas Fortounis for his second goal in the game, in a glorious 4–1 away Superleague win against Panetolikos.
+On 9 December 2017, he bagged a goal and giving an assist to Kostas Fortounis for his second goal in the game, in a glorious 4–1 away Super League win against Panetolikos.

 On 24 December 2017, Ansarifard's exceptional performance with Olympiacos sparked what has arguably become the best year of his career.
 The Albanian manager was fired in late September for poor results and Ansarifard has been able to work himself back into the starting lineup, becoming the league's top scorer thus far with seven goals from 11 matches, being the 6th best Asian player in Europe for the season according to Football Tribe Asia.